Paramount Accuses Warner Bros. Discovery of Unfair Bidding Process, Favoring Netflix in Letter to Zaslav

 David Zaslav at the "Alto Knights" premiere (Credit: Cindy Ord/WireImage)

 As the bidding war over Warner Bros.
-Discovery is heating up, Paramount Skydance is accusing the company of orchestrating an unfair bidding process that favors Netflix.
+Discovery is heating up, Paramount Skydance is accusing the company of orchestrating an unfair process that favors Netflix — which has the highest bid to acquire the media giant so far.
+Paramount lawyers have sent WBD two letters about the bidding process.

-The company accused the sales process of being “tainted by management conflicts” in a letter to CEO David Zaslav.
+The second letter to CEO David Zaslav was sent Wednesday.
+In that one, Paramount accused the sales process of being “tainted by management conflicts.”
 CNBC published the letter in full.
-Specifically, it claims that certain members of WBD’s management have “personal interests” in roles and compensation that would happen after the transaction and that there is “director bias” to people whose interests might not align with stockholders.
+Specifically, it claims that certain members of WBD’s management have “personal interests” in roles and compensation that would happen after the transaction and that there is “director bias” by people whose interests might not align with WBD’s stockholders.

 “It has become increasingly clear, through media reporting and otherwise, that WBD appears to have abandoned the semblance and reality of a fair transaction process,” the letter reads, accusing the bidding process of having a “predetermined outcome that favors a single bidder.”

-The letter then states its purpose is to inquire whether the media’s Netflix-leaning reports are “accurate” but then goes on to say they “echo similar indications” Paramount has been hearing throughout the bidding process.
+The letter then states its purpose is to inquire whether the media’s Netflix-leaning reports are “accurate” but then goes on to say these reports “echo similar indications” Paramount has been hearing throughout the bidding process.

 Comments